-- Prohibits discrimination on the basis of disability by "public entities" such as programs, services, and activities operated by state and local governments. - Requires public entities to make their programs, services, and activities accessible to individuals with disabilities. - Outlines requirements for self-evaluation and planning: making reasonable modifications to policies, practices, and procedures, where necessary to avoid discrimination; identifying architectural barriers; and communicating effectively with people with hearing, vision, and speech disabilities.
+- Prohibits discrimination based on disability by "public entities" such as programs, services, and activities operated by state and local governments. - Requires public entities to make their programs, services, and activities accessible to individuals with disabilities. - Outlines requirements for self-evaluation and planning: making reasonable modifications to policies, practices, and procedures, where necessary to avoid discrimination; identifying architectural barriers; and communicating effectively with people with hearing, vision, and speech disabilities.